HelpBot Assistant

 Getting started with Angular MultiSelect component

-This section explains how to create a simple MultiSelect component and configure its available functionalities in Angular.
+This guide demonstrates how to set up and configure the Syncfusion Angular MultiSelect component, from initial installation through enabling core features like data binding and popup customization.
 The MultiSelect component allows users to select multiple values from a dropdown list, providing an intuitive interface for multi-item selection scenarios such as selecting multiple skills, categories, or preferences.

 Dependencies